THE COFFEE MARKET

 Carlos Chagas was, for many years, considered the Beef Capital in Minas Gerais.
 This stimulated the growth of livestock activity in the area which was largely due to the area´s optimal weather and to its fertile lands.

-This estate is a benchmark in the commercialization of beef cattle, boasting stud females from Reproductive Pure Origin Nellore and from the Montana Tropical Compound.
+This estate is a benchmark in the commercialization of beef cattle, boasting stud females from Reproductive Pure Origin Nellore.

-We house, at our estate, a yearly average of 3,500 Pure Origin Nellore and Montana Tropical Compound stud females.
+We house, at our estate, a yearly average of 3,500 Pure Origin Nellore.

 The Nellore breed is considered Pure Origin; it is the predominant breed in Brazil and today it makes up approximately 80% of the livestock herd in the country.
 It is currently used as a base breed for the breeding of beef cattle in Brazil.
 The Nellore breed has RGN/RGD (Genealogic/Definitive Registry) which is issued by the ABCZ (Brazilian Zebu Breeders Association).